VanceCole/emojimancy/README.md

 🍆: As should be immediately obvious, the eggplant emoji represents the D.
   - Example: `1🍆6` == `1D6`

+### Sneakymoji

+Don't want your players knowing you are wielding the awesome powers of Emojimancy against them?
+Just use your choice of Sneakymoji and they'll never suspect a thing.

+# 🤫🐁

 ### Emojoverides
 💩: For when nothing but a natural 1 will suffice